 Please enrich this post by adding your own memories:

-Kenya, East Africa,
+Kenya, East Africa, is always a many splendid country!

 Memories, memories, fading memories,